Table of Contents

 The standard scheme consists of an RCP with:

-- A single point of introduction to the grid with a DSO input meter
+- Only 1 network entry point with a DSO input meter

 - Several consumers (apartments, offices, common areas, etc.) connected to private meters.